• Skip to primary navigation

 Round beads for stringing, letter O activities for tot-school.

-I found these textured round beads in the craft isle at Wal-Mart.
+I found these textured round beads in the craft aisle at Wal-Mart.
 Ellie is a little more into stringing beads so she did this one a couple of times.
 She especially liked the different textures of the round beads.

 Letter O Gross Motor Movement